-- 4. HB33, the current state budget, continues to phase in what has been referred to as the Fair School Funding Plan (FSFP) for FY24 and FY25.
+- 5. HB33, the current state budget, continues to phase in what has been referred to as the Fair School Funding Plan (FSFP) for FY24 and FY25.
 FY24 reflects 50% of the implementation cost at year three of a six-year phase-in plan, which increases by 16.66% each year.
 FY25 will result in 66.66% funding of (FSFP), however, the final two years of the phase-in are not guaranteed.
 The FSFP has made many significant changes to how foundation revenues are calculated for school districts and how expenses are charged off.
 State foundation basic aid will be calculated on a base cost methodology with funding paid to the district where a student is enrolled to be educated.
-We have used the most recent simulations published by the Department of Education and Workforce for our forecasted revenues in FY24 and FY25. - 5.
-HB33 directly pays costs associated with open enrollment, community and STEM schools, and all scholarships, including EdChoice Scholarships.
-These costs are no longer deducted from our state aid.
-However, education option programs such as College Credit Plus continue to be removed from state aid, increasing costs to the district.
-Expansion or creation of programs not directly paid by the state of Ohio can expose the district to new expenditures currently outside the forecast.
-We closely monitor any new threats to our state aid and increased costs as new proposed laws are introduced in the legislature. - 6.
-The enrollment for the district has increased over the past ten years at a steady rate and is expected to increase during the forecast years based on the district's report for Ohio Facilities Construction Commission from Future Think.
-However, the district has seen a decrease in enrollment in FY21 due to students attending Community Schools and home schooling caused by the COVID-19 pandemic.
-We believe that the growth will need to be monitored for staffing growth and building needs in order to know the effect of the increased enrollment. - 7.
-The needs for students and staff are changing due to social emotional well-being as a result of COVID-19 and the total new environment of the world.
+We have used the most recent simulations published by the Department of Education and Workforce for our forecasted revenues in FY24 and FY25. - 6.
+The enrollment of the district has increased over the past ten years, decreased, or slowed down during the COVID pandemic and has since recovered to recent highs.
+The enrollment is expected to remain relatively flat, hovering around levels of 2,550 students for the next several years according to an enrollment study provided through the Ohio Facilities Construction Commission and Future Think.
+This study was completed in early 2024.
+The district will continue to monitor student enrollment and subsequent needs as it embarks on a District Facility Plan. - 7.
+The needs for students and staff are changing due to social emotional well-being as a result of COVID-19 and the totally new environment of the world.
 We are seeing this as a district in increased special education evaluation requests in the behaviors of students/adults. - 8.
 Labor relations in our district have been amicable with all parties working for the best interest of students and realizing the resource challenges we face.
 We believe that as we move forward our positive working relationship will continue and will only grow stronger.

 The major categories of revenue and expenditures on the forecast are noted below in the headings to make it easier to reference the assumptions made for the forecast item.
-It should be of assistance to the reader in understanding the overall financial forecast for our district, to review the assumptions noted below.
-If you would like further information please feel free to contact Mr. Kyle Smith, Treasurer/CFO of Bexley City School District at (614) 231-7611.
+It should be of assistance to the reader in understanding the overall financial forecast for our district to review the assumptions noted below.
+If you would like further information, please feel free to contact Mr. Kyle Smith, Treasurer/CFO of Bexley City School District at (614) 231-7611.